ShanghaiTechARLab/shanghaitecharlab.github.io/current/current.md

 <b><span style="font-size: 20px !important; color: #4B0082;">郭嘉茗 Jiaming Guo</span></b><br>
 <span style="font-size: 16px !important; color: #4B0082;">生命科学 2017级本科 (Biology 2017)</span><br>
 <div align="center"><img src="images/JiamingGuo.jpg" width="200" align="center" /></div><br>
-Jiaming is a sophomore in Biology @ShanghaiTech.
+Jiaming is an undergraduate student majoring in Biology @ShanghaiTech.
 She is interested in studying Biology, Physics, Chemistry, and Emotions.
 Jiaming loves integrated ideas from all areas to provide solutions to problems.
 Together with her four other teammates, Jiaming and her team won the second prize in a design thinking competition, “HackShanghai”.
 Defining herself as a dreamer, Jiaming also loves poetry.
 <br><br>

 <b><span style="font-size: 20px !important; color: #4B0082;">黄豆豆 Diane Huang</span></b><br>
 <span style="font-size: 16px !important; color: #4B0082;">生命科学 2017级本科 (Biology 2017)</span><br>
 <div align="center"><img src="images/DoudouHuang.jpg" width="200" align="center" /></div><br>
-As an undergraduate in ShanghaiTech University majoring in Biology and minoring in Business Administration, Diane joined AR-lab to learn in autumn 2018.
-Armed with a passion for science and an insatiable thirst for knowledge, she hopes to unravel some of the patterns and mysteries of human psychology.
-Diane is also interested in writing and anything and everything involving new media.
+As an undergraduate in ShanghaiTech University majoring in Biology and minoring in Business Administration, Diane joined AR-lab for learning in autumn,2018.
+Armed with passions for science and an insatiable thirst for knowledge, she hopes to unravel some of the patterns and mysteries of human psychology.
+Diane is also interested in writing anything and everything involving new media.
 When not at work in the lab, Diane enjoys being outdoors, listening to music, watching films and visiting galleries.
 <br><br>